Patrol torpedo boat PT-305

-PT-305, also known as USS Sudden Jerk, was a 78 foot Higgins PT-200-class motor torpedo boat that served with Motor Torpedo Boat Squadron 22, assigned to the Mediterranean, based at Bastia, Corsica, and St. Tropez, France, where it participated in Allied invasions.
+PT-305, also known as USS Sudden Jerk, is a 78 foot Higgins PT-200-class motor torpedo boat that served with Motor Torpedo Boat Squadron 22, assigned to the Mediterranean, based at Bastia, Corsica, and St. Tropez, France, where it participated in Allied invasions.

 After World War II, the boat operated as a tour boat in New York City and as an oyster boat in the Chesapeake Bay.
 It was recovered and has been restored to its 1944 condition and is on display at The National WWII Museum in New Orleans.